stevebauman/log-reader/README.md

 ## Description

-Log Reader is an easy, Laravel log reader and management tool.
+Log Reader is an easy, tested, Laravel log reader and management tool.
 You're able to view, manage, and modify log entries with ease.
 Using Log Reader is almost exactly like using any Eloquent model.

 ## Installation